A roundup of games and scores from different teams around the lake area.

 The Lady Indians were aggressive and moved the ball well all night, but struggled to finish with a basket.
 Foul shooting was part of the problem, as Osage hit just 4-of-16 at the stripe.

-Page 3 of 3 - Another issue for Osage was the play of California point guard Elizabeth Lutz.
+Another issue for Osage was the play of California point guard Elizabeth Lutz.
 Lutz led all scorers with 21 points, mostly on drives to the basket, and created plenty of opportunities for teammates as well.

 Although the Lady Indians did finish one win shy of a winning record, there were plenty of things to be encouraged about this season, including a first place finish in the Eldon Tournament.
 This group of girls has plenty of potential to improve and their great attitude should help get them there.